miramliu/MRI_Simulations/README.md

 # MRI_Simulations
  These are simulations written for visual demonstrations of basic principles of MRI.\
- Packages required include numpy, matplotlib, os, glob, fnmatch, mpl_toolkits, csv, scipy, pickly, seaborn, and tkinter.
+ Packages required include numpy, matplotlib, os, glob, fnmatch, mpl_toolkits, csv, scipy, pickly, seaborn, and tkinter.\
+ It is split into three folders.
+"Basic MR" focuses on simple T1 and T2 MR sequences. "k-space" goes through an example of how k-space and the spatial domain relate using an analogy of music and an example of reconstructing an image of a healthy brain.
+"MRAcquisition" goes through how frequency and phase ancoding work visually and in fourier space. \
+ The code is provided, rather than just images, so that the basic mathematics and physics written out in the functions provided can be seen, modified, and hopefully understood!

+ Any questions can be sent to Mira Liu at liusarkarm@uchicago.edu\
+May 2023

 # Basic MR
  MR_Physics_Diagrams shows basic MR signal oscillation and decay in 2D, and in 3D.
 Further explanation is included in the chapter about MR physics.